What a month it was.

 It’s amazing to me that I’m able to say this, but I’m stepping back my link building efforts and my hope is that I can get one link per day for the month of March.
 Remember, I have to move my wife to a new apartment, go on vacation, and then move myself to the United States.
 This is basically going to eat up two weeks of the month and if I’m able to build 31 links while that happens, then I’ll be pretty proud of myself.

-Setup PPC Ads for BCC Amazon Product
+Setup PPC Ads for Website 4 Amazon Product

-While I’m not exactly sure how well the BCC calendar is going to sell, the one thing I do know is that I have to set up Amazon PPC ads to continue tosell it.
+While I’m not exactly sure how well Website 4 calendar is going to sell, the one thing I do know is that I have to set up Amazon PPC ads to continue tosell it.
 The idea here is that I will be able to rank my product in the top three on Amazon for the search terms that I’m going for and organic sales will eventually carry this listing and keep it profitable.

 What are your goals for the month?
 What questions do you have?
 Let me know in the comments below!